One Million B.C.: Legacy

 Footage from this film, as well as numerous unused scenes and outtakes, went into a stock footage library.
-This footage was then used by numerous companies through the years by producers who wanted to save money on costly special effects shots in films that featured dinosaurs.
+This footage was then used by numerous companies through the years by producers who wanted to save money on costly special effects shots in films with dinosaurs.
 Even a few Westerns used footage of rockslides and volcanoes from this film.
-Because of this, footage from this film appeared in numerous films throughout the 1940s, 1950s and 1960s.
-These films include Tarzan's Desert Mystery (1943), one of the chapters of the serial film Superman (1948), Atom Man vs. Superman (1950), Two Lost Worlds (1950), The Lost Volcano (1950; one of the films in the Bomba, the Jungle Boy series), the American version of Godzilla Raids Again (1955) known as Gigantis the Fire Monster (1959), Jungle Manhunt (1951; one of the films in the Jungle Jim series), Smoky Canyon (1952), the "Yesterday's World" episode of The Schaefer Century Theatre (1952), Untamed Women (1952), Robot Monster (1953), The Lost Planet (1953), King Dinosaur (1955), the Three Stooges short film Space Ship Sappy (1957), Teenage Caveman (1958), She Demons (1958), Valley of the Dragons (1961), Journey to the Center of Time (1967), Horror of the Blood Monsters (1970; the stock footage was tinted in color for this film), the Mexican films Island of the Dinosaurs (La isla de los dinosaurios 1967), Adventure at the Center of the Earth (Aventura al centro de la tierra; 1966) and The Ghost Jesters (Los fantasmas burlones; 1964), One Million AC/DC (1970), TerrorVision (1986) and Attack of the B Movie Monster (1989).
-The technique of using optically enlarged lizards and baby crocodilians to represent dinosaurs has been given the nickname of "slurpasaur" by fans.
+Because of this, footage from this film appeared in numerous films throughout the 1940s, 1950s, and 1960s.
+These films include Tarzan's Desert Mystery (1943), one of the chapters of the serial film Superman (1948), Atom Man vs. Superman (1950), Two Lost Worlds (1950), The Lost Volcano (1950; one of the films in the Bomba, the Jungle Boy series), the American version of Godzilla Raids Again (1955) known as Gigantis the Fire Monster (1959), Jungle Manhunt (1951; one of the films in the Jungle Jim series), Smoky Canyon (1952), the "Yesterday's World" episode of The Schaefer Century Theatre (1952), Untamed Women (1952), Robot Monster (1953), The Lost Planet (1953), King Dinosaur (1955), the Three Stooges short film Space Ship Sappy (1957), Teenage Caveman (1958), She Demons (1958), Valley of the Dragons (1961), Journey to the Center of Time (1967), Horror of the Blood Monsters (1970; the stock footage was tinted in color for this film), the Mexican films Island of the Dinosaurs (La isla de los dinosaurios 1967), Adventure at the Center of the Earth (Aventura al centro de la tierra; 1966) and The Ghost Jesters (Los fantasmas burlones; 1964), One Million AC/DC (1969), TerrorVision (1986) and Attack of the B Movie Monster (1989).

 The film was remade as One Million Years B.C.
 (1966) starring John Richardson as Tumak and Raquel Welch as Loana.
 The external scenes were filmed in the Canary Islands.

-The film features several scenes of animal cruelty, including a young alligator with a Dimetrodon-like sail glued to its back made to fight against a tegu, which is severely injured.
+The film features several scenes of animal cruelty, including a young American alligator with a Dimetrodon-like sail glued to its back made to fight against an Argentine black and white tegu, which is left severely injured.
 This film caused the Society for the Prevention of Cruelty to Animals (SPCA) to ban many of the treatments of animals that occurred during the production.